-The scheme does not lie within a Geological Conservation Review Site (GCRS) or geological SSSI (SiteLink).
+The scheme does not lie within a Geological Conservation Review Site (GCRS) or geological Site of Special Scientific Interest (SSSI) (SiteLink).

-The Generalised Soil Type at the scheme location is identified as alluvial soils and mineral podzols (Scotland's Soils).
+The Generalised Soil Type at the scheme location is identified as peaty podzols (Scotland's Soils).

 A desktop study using the British Geological Survey Map (BGS GeoIndex) identifies the local geology type as a combination of the following: